scipy-conference/scipy-conference/mailings/plotting_context_announcement.rst

 * Plots may be produced with any combination of Python-based tools (it is not required that they use matplotlib, for example).

-* Whenever possible, to facilitate large format printing, plots should be submitted in a vector format, such as PDF or Postscript.
+* Entries will be judged on their clarity, innovation and aesthetics, but most importantly for their effectiveness in illuminating real scientific work.
+Entrants are encouraged to submit plots that were used during the course of research, rather than merely being hypothetical.

+* Plots should be submitted in vector format (e.g. PDF, Postscript) whenever feasible.
+To benefit the community, entrants are also highly encouraged to share the source code for producing the plot.

+* Scipy reserves the right to display the entry at the conference, use in any materials or on its website, providing attribution to the original author(s).

 Important dates:
 ----------------